 As more and more colleges and classes switch over to paperless learning, students will find themselves needing to know how to create text documents, presentations, format notes, and so much more.
 After all, information is only useful if it is shared in a way that others understand.
-I came into college with a Microsoft Office Specialist Master certification.
+That’s why it’s important to know how to create your own website, compare hosting plans for wordpress from knownhost before making your own blog.
+I also came into college with a Microsoft Office Specialist Master certification.
 I was always very popular whenever fellow classmates had to put together great looking presentations or organize notes.
 Spend some time learning Microsoft applications or whatever your college uses, and you won’t panic when it comes time to type out a paper or format a presentation.
 Recommended reading:

 *Using Microsoft Office Sway for Presentations

 *Microsoft Office OneNote For Notetaking

 *How to Make Word Documents Accessible